THE PILOT & COLLABORATION

 ABOUT THE AUTHOR

-Self-Scaffolding was developed through applied work across educational, performance, and family contexts.
+Self-Scaffolding was developed through applied work across education, performance, and family environments.

-The framework emerged through long-term observation of how biological regulation shapes access to learning, reflection, and adaptive growth within real environments.
+The framework emerged through long-term observation over more than a decade of how regulation shapes access to learning, behaviour, and adaptive growth in real conditions.